adimitris/verilog-LDPC-decoder/README.md

 This is an implementation of a min-sum LDPC decoder in Verilog.
 The current implementation is a length-10 code with 5 low-density parity check equations.
 The design rate is hence 0.5 info bits per bits transmitted.
 The min-sum algorithm iteratively solves the linear parallel parity-check equations.
 5-10 iterations should be enough for convergence.

-The purpose of this project is to provide the basic software for a low-energy high-speed binary decoder on an FPGA.
+The purpose of this project is to provide the basic software for a customisable low-energy high-speed binary decoder on an FPGA.

 ### Structure

 - `LDPC.v`: Includes Verilog modules `VarToCheck`, `CheckToVar`, `Belief` and `Decoder`.
   - `ChEvidence`: Takes as input a 10-bit sequence and returns a length-10 array of integers representing channel evidence.
   - `VarToCheck`: Takes as input 3 check-to-variable messages and a channel evidence message.
 It then calculates the variable-to-check message by summing the 4 input messages.
-  - `CheckToVar`: Takes as input 4 variable-to-check messages and calculates the check-to-variable message by assigning its magnitude to the input message of minimum magnitude and its sign to the sign of the product of the 4 input messages.
+  - `CheckToVar`: Takes as input 4 variable-to-check messages and calculates the check-to-variable message by assigning its magnitude equal to to the input message of minimum magnitude and its sign to the sign of the product of the 4 input messages.
   - `Belief`: Takes as input 3 check-to-variable messages and a channel evidence message.
-It then calculates variable belief by summing the 4 input messages.
+It then calculates the belief on the codeword bit by summing the 4 input messages.
+It also returns returns the corrected bit based on the value of the belief.
+If belief>0 then the corrected bit is 0.
+Otherwise it is 1.
   - `Decoder`: Instantiates 25 `VarToCheck`, 25 `CheckToVar` and 10 `Belief` modules.
 Updates message register array at every clock cycle
 - `tb.v`: Tests modules `VarToCheck`, `CheckToVar`, `Belief` and `Decoder` using controlled inputs.
 - `top.v`: FPGA toplevel module. **Requires synthesiser compatible with SystemVerilog 2012**.